natdarke/base-config/README.md

 Data is stored in the MySQL container, not [Volumes](#volumes), as it does NOT need to persist between application restarts (the real data is stored on Contentful's SaaS platform and can easily be re-cached).

+##### Strapi

+Strapi is an open source headless CMS that allows you to easily create APIs to fetch the content.

+It has advantages and disadvantages over Contenful.

+Advatages

+1. It's free
+2. Open Source mean complete access to and control over the code base
+3. No need for seperate local cache and API
+4. You can create GraphQL APIs to make powerful API queries possible with a single request.
+No more over and under fetching.

+Disadvantages
+1. Version 3 is still in beta and can be buggy
+2. Less well designed in terms of flexibility and relationships between content
+3. UI is not as slick
+4. Less mature in general

 #### Backend Database Services

+A MySQL container run from an image taken staight from DockerHub.

+Data can be optionally stored in a directory on the host computer i.e. NOT in the container.
+This method allows data to  persist between restarts and is achieved by using Docker [Volumes](#volumes) when the constainer is run (the same method that allows code to be edited during development).

 ##### MySQL

 A MySQL container run from an image taken staight from DockerHub.

 Data can be optionally stored in a directory on the host computer i.e. NOT in the container.
 This method allows data to  persist between restarts and is achieved by using Docker [Volumes](#volumes) when the constainer is run (the same method that allows code to be edited during development).

 ### Volumes

 A volume is simply a directory on the host machine that can be accessed from inside a container.

 In terms of applilcation architecture, it is used to store data that needs to persist between application restarts i.e. is stored on a hard drive, not in RAM.